annalisebui/hello-world/README.md

 # hello-world
-This is the hello wold program
+This is the hello world program